-The highest peak is Rysy (2,499m) in the nearby Tatra Mountains.
-By comparison Kraków’s landscape is flat and the city lies 219m above sea level.
+The highest peak is Rysy (2,499m) in the nearby Tatra Mountains about 120km to the south.
+By comparison Kraków’s landscape is generally flat and the city lies in a valley 219m above sea level.

 Poland is in the Central European (CET) time zone (GMT+1hr).
 When it’s 12:00 in Kraków it’s 6:00 am in New York City, 11:00 in London, 12:00 in Paris and Berlin and 19:00 in Tokyo.
 Polish summer time (GMT+2hrs) starts and ends on the last Sundays of March and October.

 Health & Emergency